 Prior to Fast Company, Mehta was Deputy Editor at Vanity Fair, where she coedited the influential New Establishment ranking, curated the New Establishment Summit, and oversaw the Founders Fair conference for women entrepreneurs.
 Previously, she was editor of Bloomberg LIVE, and Bloomberg Media’s global conference division.
 Mehta spent 14 years as a writer and editor at Fortune, where she rose to the No. 2 position on the masthead.
 While at Fortune, she directed the magazine’s technology, management, Washington, and international coverage, and helped set its overall editorial direction.
 Mehta also spent six years as an editor and writer at The Wall Street Journal.
 She received a BA in English and an MS in journalism from Northwestern University.

-Join us at 4Front to meet Stephanie in person.
+Join us at 4Front to meet Stephanie.

 Mathew Portell has dedicated a decade and a half to education in his role as a teacher, instructional coach, teacher mentor, and school administrator.
 It is through the collaborative team approach and building positive relationships that Portell is leading his school into success.
 He is currently in his fifth year as principal of Fall-Hamilton Elementary, a nationally recognized innovative model school for trauma-informed practices in Metro Nashville Public Schools.
 The school’s work has been featured on National Public Radio, the local documentary Enough, PBS, and Edutopia, one of the world’s top educational practices website funded by the George Lucas Foundation.
 Principal Portell had the honor of presenting Fall-Hamilton’s work to Tennessee State Legislative and Senate Education Committees, at the National Conference of State Legislatures, and the National Commission of Social Emotional and Academic Development.
 In January 2019 he traveled to England as the keynote speaker for Towards Trauma Informed in Northampton.
 He served as a monthly contributor to the Education Week blog tilted "Learning is Social and Emotional" where he is documenting the journey of sustaining a trauma-informed school.
 He is the founder of the Trauma Informed Educators Network Group on Facebook which has connected over nearly 12,000 educators in over 90 different countries around becoming more trauma-informed!
 In July of 2019 his consulting company Paradigm Shift Education hosted an international conference in Nashville title Trauma-Informed Educators Network Conference: Cultivating Connections.
 It was a huge success and he has already schedule next year’s conference for July 2020.
 He launched the Trauma Informed Educators Network Podcast in October of 2019.
 The focus of the podcast will focus on educators globally who are making a difference in their areas around being trauma-informed.